Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 intervals can be computed easily because the prediction errors are normally distributed.
 Alternatively, uncertainty in spatial predictions can also be quantified with spatial stochastic simulation.
-While kriging yields the *‘optimal’* prediction of the soil property at anyone location, spatial stochastic simulation yields a series of possible values by sampling from the conditional probability distribution.
+While kriging yields the *‘optimal’* prediction of the soil property at any one location, spatial stochastic simulation yields a series of possible values by sampling from the conditional probability distribution.
 In this way a large number of *‘realizations’* can be generated, which can